…in Evansville, Indiana 1986!

 John Marshall Rehearses with METALLICA

-You can also subscribe to our blog via email to get auto-updates when we post new articles and features (such as this one) and you can also “subscribe” to our RSS feed at the right side of the site & easily keep up that way too.
+You can also subscribe to our blog via email to get auto-updates when we post new articles and rare old school features (such as this one).